 Publishing all the presentations to ACs and SOs;

-Have a public meeting regarding ATRT and all other relevant aspects of NOMCOM process during ICANN formal meeting during 2012;
+Have a public meeting regarding ATRT and all other relevant aspects of NomCom process during ICANN formal meeting during 2012;

 Formal meeting with Board chair and CEO and the BGC to collect their own opinion about Board member skill-sets needed for the next selection;

-Meeting with General Counsel to guarantee all members inside NOMCOM will understand the requirements regarding privacy of candidate’s information;
+Meeting with General Counsel to guarantee all members inside NomCom will understand the requirements regarding privacy of candidate’s information;

 Publishing the Identified profile characteristics for all leadership positions as a guideline for candidate application information;

-Similar meeting as in a) to recheck with the ACs and SOs and constituencies during the first meeting of the year (2012) to orient NOMCOM’s members on the selection process;
+Similar meeting as in a) to recheck with the ACs and SOs and constituencies during the first meeting of the year (2012) to orient NomCom members on the selection process;

-After the selection process, a FINAL REPORT was written and published before the General Assembly on Toronto, October 2012. ;
+After the selection process, a FINAL REPORT was written and published before the General Assembly on Toronto, October 2012. http://nomcom.icann.org/nomcom-final-report-08oct12-en.pdf;

-In the FINAL REPORT, all statistics related to NOMCOM 2012 can be found (e.g. number of the candidates, gender, and geographic distribution in clear graphics);
+In the FINAL REPORT, all statistics related to NomCom 2012 can be found (e.g. number of the candidates, gender, and geographic distribution in clear graphics);

 Inside the FINAL REPORT, a “matching matrix” with the information asked by the community and Board and the selected candidates’ profiles for the Board;

-At the general Assembly in 2012, formal meetings again with each AC, SOs and its constituencies in order to give them feedback about the NOMCOM activities and how we respected their requirements for the Board positions, and for their own positions.
+At the general Assembly in 2012, formal meetings again with each AC, SOs and its constituencies in order to give them feedback about the NomCom activities and how we respected their requirements for the Board positions, and for their own positions.

 Both Chairs believe that there is continued improvement (e.g. monthly report cards and having a standard matrix to use during and after the process.)
-Vanda Scartezini maintains that inside ICANN there is now a clearer vision about the NOMCOM process, and from the outside, a clearer view of the selection process and the requirements for someone to become a Board member.
+Vanda Scartezini maintains that inside ICANN there is now a clearer vision about the NomCom process, and from the outside, a clearer view of the selection process and the requirements for someone to become a Board member.
 She also notes a sense of improvement regarding transparency in ICANN’s relationship with the community and the external world.
-Adam Peake notes that candidates have a better understanding of what's required and there is a better knowledge of what the board needs (both the skills of a candidates and the "gaps" in the board's collective skillset).
+Adam Peake notes that candidates have a better understanding of what is required and there is a better knowledge of what the Board needs (both the skills of a candidates and the "gaps" in the Board's collective skillset).
 He believes that an indirect benefit has been that the improved information about the desired candidate profile has been very useful in helping a professional recruitment company help NomCom identify potential candidates.

 ATRT2 analysis of recommendation implementation